 ODD has become increasingly important as PE firms pay higher multiples.
 At 8 to 10x EBITDA, there is less room for error.
 Understanding operational risks before closing prevents overpaying and enables more accurate value creation modeling.

-25% of PE deals fail to meet return targets due to operational issues that were not identified during due diligence.
+A meaningful share of PE deals fail to meet return targets because of operational issues that were never identified during due diligence.
 ODD catches problems like key-person dependency, technology debt, and process fragility before you write the check.

 Skipping operational DD because financial DD looked clean